ValidMind for model validation 3 — Developing a potential challenger model

 ROC Curve Champion Vs Challenger

-The ROC Curve test evaluates the discrimination ability of binary classification models by plotting the True Positive Rate against the False Positive Rate at various thresholds and calculating the Area Under the Curve (AUC) score.
+The ROC Curve test evaluates the discrimination ability of binary classification models by plotting the trade-off between true positive rate and false positive rate across thresholds, and by calculating the Area Under the Curve (AUC) as a summary metric.
 The results present ROC curves and AUC values for two models—log_model_champion and rf_model—on the test_dataset_final, with each curve compared against a random classifier baseline (AUC = 0.5).
-The ROC curves and corresponding AUC scores provide a visual and quantitative assessment of each model's ability to distinguish between the two classes.
+The ROC curves and corresponding AUC scores provide a visual and quantitative assessment of each model’s ability to distinguish between the positive and negative classes.

 Key insights:

-• log_model_champion shows moderate performance: The log_model_champion records an AUC of 0.69, reflecting moderate discriminative ability above the random baseline.
+• log_model_champion shows moderate performance: The log_model_champion records an AUC of 0.69, reflecting moderate discriminative ability above random chance but below that of the rf_model.

-• Both models outperform random classification: Both ROC curves are consistently above the diagonal line representing random performance (AUC = 0.5), confirming meaningful predictive power in both models.
+• Both models outperform random baseline: Both ROC curves are consistently above the random classifier line (AUC = 0.5), confirming that each model provides meaningful predictive power on the test dataset.

 Figures